debashisbiswas/twilight-text/README.md

 and I was inspired to experiment with dynamically implementing this concept using natural language processing.

+The project is named after _The Legend of Zelda: Twilight Princess_, one of my favorite entries in the series.

 ## Potential directions

 - Smarter highlight detection using lightweight LLMs